Serotonergic Psychedelic Mechanism

 READ MORE

-Reunion is advancing RE104 into a pivotal Phase 3 clinical trial as a potential treatment for women suffering from postpartum depression (PPD), which is a major form of depression that is estimated to affect about 15% of all mothers of newborns.
+Reunion is advancing luvesilocin into a pivotal Phase 3 clinical trial as a potential treatment for women suffering from postpartum depression (PPD), which is a major form of depression that is estimated to affect about 15% of all mothers of newborns.
 Women suffering from PPD often experience significant changes in mood, appetite and sleep contributing to feelings of hopelessness, lack of concentration, loss of energy, poor self-esteem and maternal disinterest.

 READ MORE

-We are planning to evaluate RE104 in the REKINDLE Phase 2 clinical trial as a potential treatment for adjustment disorder (AjD) in cancer and other medical illnesses.
+We are evaluating luvesilocin in the REKINDLE Phase 2 clinical trial as a potential treatment for adjustment disorder (AjD) in cancer and other medical illnesses.
 AjD is a mental health condition defined as a disproportionate reaction to a stressful life event or change, which impacts the ability to function and is characterized by depression, anxiety and/or other behavioral and mood disturbances.
 Serious medical illnesses are known to be a key precipitant of AjD; it is estimated that approximately 500,000 people in the United States are diagnosed with AjD each year following a medical or health-related stressor, including 6-35% of cancer patients.
 A global survey of psychiatrists by the World Health Organization revealed that adjustment disorders play an enormous role in healthcare utilization; ranked 7th among 44 psychiatric categories they managed at least once a week in their practice.

 RE245